|Overview • Detailed Itinerary • FAQ's • Testimonials • BOOK NOW|

 What better way to explore this very special region than with a full day of game drives.
 Between game drives, when the sun is at the hottest, relax by the pool or sit by the river in the hope of seeing hippos floating around.
 Take in the beautiful surroundings in the Maasai Mara on the direct path of the wildebeest migration path.
 This African Mecca is full of wonder and you will get to experience it first hand with wildlife all around you.

-Day 6: Maasai Mara/Overland to Tanzania
+Day 6: To Tanzania